hex-spell/Robochi/README.md

 # Robochi

-I use this bot to get filtered twitter notifications from a specific account without using Twitter
+I use this bot to get filtered twitter notifications from a specific account without using the twitter app

-Me don't like Twitter

 It stays within the **aws free tier** usage rates, if you deploy it yourself it will be free to use forever (as far as I've calculated)